Holiday Hart McKiernan

 Holiday Hart McKiernan, J.D., served as Lumina’s executive vice president and chief operating officer until her retirement in 2023.
 McKiernan oversaw operations, legal affairs, and board governance.
 She also served as acting CEO while President and CEO Jamie Merisotis was on sabbatical in 2019.
 Read her reflections on retirement: Leadership is about service first.

 McKiernan began her career practicing law with a concentration on nonprofit and tax-exempt organizations.
-Before joining Lumina in 2003, she was executive director and counsel for Alpha Chi Omega, a national sorority, and advised universities on reducing high-risk behavior among students.
+Before joining Lumina in 2003, she was executive director and counsel for Alpha Chi Omega, a national sorority, and advised universities on how to reduce high-risk behavior among students.

 McKiernan has co-authored several journal articles, including “Making the Implicit Explicit: Demonstrating the Value Added of Higher Education by a Qualifications Framework,” in The Journal of College and University Law.
 She wrote “Higher Education and the American Workforce” for Trusteeship, the magazine of the Association of Governing Boards of Universities and Colleges.